gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The new user_message', i.e., the protected user message, is the input to SCTP.

    On the receiving side, the length field in each DTLS record can be used to determine the boundaries between DTLS records.
-DTLS can decrypt individual records or a concatenated sequence of records.
+DTLS/SCTP SHOULD request decryption of each individual records as soon as possible.
 The last DTLS record can be found by subtracting the length of individual records from the length of user_message’.
-Whether to decrypt individual records, sequences of records, or the whole user_message’ is left to the implementation.
 The output from the DTLS decryption(s) is the fragments m0, m1, m2 ...
 The user_message is reassembled from decrypted DTLS records as user_message = m0 | m1 | m2 ...

-There are three failure cases an
-   implementation needs to detect and then act on:
+   There are four failure cases an DTLS/SCTP implementation needs to detect and then act on:

    1. Failure in decryption and integrity verification process of any DTLS record.
 Due to SCTP AUTH preventing delivery of injected or